The Holocaust and the Christian Tradition

 Friday, June 25: The German churches in Nazi Germany (Dr. Christopher Probst, Washington University in St. Louis, University College)

-Tuesday, June 29: North American churhes and the Holocaust (Dr. Kyle Jantzen, Ambrose University)
+Tuesday, June 29: North American churches and the Holocaust (Dr. Kyle Jantzen, Ambrose University)

 Wednesday, June 30: Ethical Perspectives on the Holocaust (Dr. David Gushee, Mercer University)